wsvincent/django-conf-demo/README.md

    * Use `Run` button to start local server and check it at `http://127.0.0.1:8000/polls/`
    * There should be 5 questions there (the `db.sqlite3` database file is included in the repo; this is not a best practice, but convenient here)
    * Go to `http://127.0.0.1:8000/admin/` and login with `admin` and `testpass123` for access to the Django admin
-   * In PyCharm Settings, search for "Black", install On Code Reformat & On Save (double quotes `""` are common in Django)
+   * In PyCharm Settings, search for "Black" under `Tools`, install On Code Reformat & On Save (double quotes `""` are common in Django)

 __Before starting demo, make sure local server is running by pressing "Run" button and have a web browser open at `http://127.0.0.1:8000/polls/`__